serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 There are many resources about Mobile security and how to conduct tests in native applications, but things are changing so quickly these days, and the Mobile world is offering different solutions and technologies to develop applications.
 We must all keep up with them.

+During my first mobile assessments, I spent a lot of time troubleshooting issues and figuring out why some things worked in some applications but not others.
+Finally, I realized that the issue was often the framework on which the application was built.
+It might seem obvious, but it wasn't for me at the time, which is why I decided to write this article.
+My goal is just to give you a panoramic of the most popular mobile development methods and some tips on how to handle mobile applications built using these frameworks.

-In this article, we will concentrate on penetration tests performed against mobile applications built with the most common frameworks.
+Specifically, we will concentrate on how to approach a **penetration test** performed against mobile applications built with the most common frameworks.
 When fighting against native applications, it may appear that you should use the same techniques and approaches, but there are some slightly different concepts that can drive you insane and in the wrong direction.

-Here is a list of the frameworks I'd like to explore (I will try to keep the list updated), but only some of them will be so far: *Xamarin, Flutter, Cordova, PhoneGap, Ionic, React Native, IBM Worklight, NativeScript, Appcelerator, Corona, Qt, Sencha, Unity3D, 5App, Framework7
+Here is a list of the frameworks I'd like to explore (I will try to keep the list updated), but only some of them will be so far: *Xamarin, Flutter, Cordova, PhoneGap, Ionic, React Native, IBM Worklight, NativeScript, Appcelerator, Corona, Qt, Sencha, Unity3D, 5App, Framework7*

 |                     |Xamarin                      |Flutter                |Ionic                    |React Native               |NativeScript             |